Plaza de San José

-St. Joseph's Square (Plaza de San José in Spanish) is a 19th century square located in the centre of the city of Pontevedra (Spain), in the first urban expansion area, near the Campolongo neighbourhood.
+St. Joseph's Square (Plaza de San José in Spanish) is a 19th-century square located in the centre of the city of Pontevedra (Spain), in the first urban expansion area, near the Campolongo neighbourhood.

 Origin of the name

 The square is named after the demolished St. Joseph's Chapel on the southeast side of the square.

 History

-The square was formed at the end of the 19th century at the junction of the streets Marqués de Riestra, Oliva and Augusto González Besada.
+The square was formed at the end of the 19th century at the junction of the streets Marquis of Riestra, Oliva and Augusto González Besada.
 It is located in the former St. Joseph's Field, which owes its name to the chapel, now disappeared, which was located on the site currently occupied by the Pontevedra Savings Bank building.
 In the first half of the 19th century, in the St. Joseph's Field there was an oak grove that formed alleys under the shade of which a livestock fair was held (cattle, pigs, horses and sheep) on the first and fifteenth of each month.

 The Baroque Chapel of St. Joseph was built in 1712.
 It was a medium-sized building whose façade featured the image of St. Joseph in a niche in the upper part of a circular pediment above which were the coats of arms of the Gago and Montenegro families, among others.
 Its construction is attributed to Pablo Payo Gago de Mendoza y Sotomayor.
 Important weddings and funerals were celebrated here.
 It was demolished in the early 1940s because it interfered with the urban development of the city centre.

 The square was also the site of the Baroque pazo of the Gago de Mendoza and Montenegro families, which dates from the 15th century.
 The pazo was on the north side of the square, and its centre was located on the site now occupied by the Café Moderno.
 Part of the structure remains to the left of the pazo house at the beginning of Oliva Street.
 In the 1980s, a new floor was added and the original battlements were moved to the top.
 It had a central tower of three storeys and two lateral towers of two floors with pointed battlements in the centre of which were six-pointed stars inscribed in a circle.
 The area that is now the square was used centuries ago as the pazo's parade ground.
 It is the birthplace of the three Gago de Mendoza brothers, distinguished sailors.